 - AS NZS 1715:2009 gives instructions in choosing, using, and maintaining respiratory protective equipment.

-Medical and non-medical professionals use a variety of personal protective equipment, such as surgical gloves, visors, goggles, and hand sanitisers.
+Medical and non-medical professionals use a variety of personal protective equipment, such as surgical gloves, visors, goggles,hand sanitisers, and other equipment like ones stocked by Simply Scrubs.
 Standards for these products include:

 - ANSI/AAMI PB70:2003 provides guidelines in choosing apparel and drapes that can protect the wearer against liquid contaminants in high-risk areas, such as healthcare facilities.